VoidXWalker/custom-mojang-auth/README.md

 # custom-mojang-auth
 A small library that allows your mod to automatically sign in to your custom server using the players mojang account.
 Works for any minecraft version.
-This mod allows a server to reliably
+This mod allows a server to reliably identify a player and helps enforcing bans and prevents identity theft
 ## Usage
 ### Client